shubhamkale119/aws-cloud-interview-questions/README.md

 # What is Ec2 user data
 - The commands Start when ec2 instnce get launch
 - This is basically script which run when ec2 instance get launch
 - Bootstraping means launching commands when ec2 instance get launch

+# EBS (Elastic Block Storage)

+- EBS is the storage use for the ec2 instance it is like hard disk storage
+- EBS can attach to only region wise cannot attach in other region to the ec2 instance
+- We can attach EBS to different region by taking EBS snapshot and attach that restore that EBS snapshot and attach that snapshot to the other zone